This information applies to Scotland only.

 Complaining about a property factor

 If you're not happy with the services provided by a property factor, you should first write to them, explaining why you're complaining.
 The property factor's written statement of services must have information about how to complain.
 The property factor must be given a reasonable opportunity to resolve a complaint.

 If writing to the property factor doesn't resolve your complaint, you can apply to the First-tier Tribunal for Scotland (Housing and Property Chamber).
 The tribunal will consider if the property factor has breached the code of conduct or isn't carrying out their duties.
 You can find details of how to apply to the First-tier Tribunal for Scotland (Housing and Property Chamber) on the tribunal's website.

 Maintenance and repairs

-Information about who owns common areas of your building and who is responsible for maintenance should be in the title deeds.
-If it is not in the title deeds, the rules set out in the tenement management scheme will apply.
+Information about who owns common areas of your building and who's responsible for maintenance should be in the title deeds.
+If it's not in the title deeds, the rules in the tenement management scheme will apply.